This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra

 - Weighs 48 ounces

 Celestron’s Skymaster Giant is a unique model that sticks out from the binocular bunch.
-Its dimensions are incomparable inside its price range while its magnification levels are top-notch once you factor said price.
+Its dimensions are incomparable inside its price range while its magnification levels are top-notch once you factor in the said price.
 Build from quality materials, the optical elements are perfectly capable of providing bright, crisp high-resolution images.
 The Designers of this particular product have constructed the model in a manner where users can employ them even without the help of a tripod.

 The rubber coating included in the ensemble safeguards the unit and at the same time, provides a better grip so it won’t easily slip out of users’ hands.
 The model is the ideal unit for individuals who wear eyeglasses because the eyepieces feature a lengthier eye relief and it also comes with foldable eyecups to accommodate the glasses.

 The device is water-resistant, an important feature to bring the instrument along during cold nights and during poor weather conditions.
 If you happen to encounter some technical issues with the device, you can take advantage of the limited lifetime warranty that the company has granted the model.

 There are not really any disadvantages, except maybe that the Skymaster Giant is on the heavy side and requires the use of a tripod (not included) to effectively use the binoculars.

 Should I Buy The Celestron Skymaster